Jaymon/vagrant-bootstrap/README.md

 ### Creating the box in Virtualbox

-Choose a `vmdk` hard drive type, make it grow dynamically.
+Choose the `vmdk` hard drive type, make it grow dynamically to about 80gb.
 Once in the Manager, right click on your box and choose settings.

 Under System, on the Motherboard tab, change the Pointing Device to `PS/2 Mouse`.
 On the Processor tab, select 2 CPUs, and make Execution Cap to 100%, and enable PAE/NX.
 Make sure VT-x/AMD-V and Nested Paging is enabled in Acceleration.